octue/twined/docs/source/index.rst

 systems.

-To enable engineers and scientists to build, connect and run digital twins in large networks (or even in small teams!) it is necessary for everyone to be on the same page - the :ref:`gemini_principles`: are a great way to start with that, which is why we've released this part of our technology stack as open source, to support those principles and help develop a wider ecosystem.
+To enable engineers and scientists to build, connect and run digital twins in large networks (or even in small teams!) it is necessary for everyone to be on the same page - the :ref:`gemini_principles` are a great way to start with that, which is why we've released this part of our technology stack as open source, to support those principles and help develop a wider ecosystem.